Gakomi/steamdeckrecovery/README.md

 First you need a recovery image usb/sd card (does not matter if it can't boot from it as we are not booting form it)

 Second get a live media with holoiso ( you can get the image from here https://github.com/theVakhovskeIsTaken/holoiso)

+ONCE YOU BOOT IN TO THE LIVE MEDIA MOUNT THE RECOVERY USB AND ALL THE PARTITIONS ON IT (if you do not do this it will not work).
+To do this just click mount for each one when the system detects the usb.
+DO NOT MOUNT THEM ON SOME PLACE THAT YOU WANT AS THE SCRIPTS ASSUME THEY ARE MOUNTED ON THE DEFAULT PATH THAT STARTS WITH /run/media

-Get the recovery scripts from here (they are the same ones that are on the recovery image from valve, only repair_device.sh was modified) by running the following commands the following:
+Get the recovery scripts from this repository (they are the same ones that are on the recovery image from valve, only repair_device.sh was modified).

+DON'T ASSUME RUNNING THE SCRIPTS FROM VALVE WILL WORK, rapair_device.sh NEEDS TO HAVE A FEW LINES CHANGED OR IT WILL NOT WORK I point them out at the end of this document

+To get the files run the following commands:

     sudo pacman -Sy
     sudo pacman -S git